zwets/sshrew/README.md

 ### Server Side

 You should now on the server see a file `/var/lib/sshrew/connect.log`.

+    cat /var/lib/sshrew/connect.log

-It shows the latest connections from the client(s), and the local port they 'mirroring' on.
+It shows the latest connections from the client, and the local port it is forwarding to itself.
+You can add more clients, as long as you pick a unique mirror port for each.

-To now login to the client, do
+To login to the client, on the server connect to the mirror port on localhost that is being reverse forwarded by the client:

-    ssh -p {MIRROR_PORT} 127.0.0.1   # it is on the localhost
+    ssh -p {MIRROR_PORT} 127.0.0.1

-And this should give you the login on the roaming client.
+And this should give you a login prompt on the roaming client.